oleizer/ios-base/Docs/cocoapods.md

 `CocoaPods` is a library dependency management tool for OS X and iOS applications.
 With CocoaPods, you can define your dependencies, called pods, and manage their versions easily over time and across development environments.

 Check that CocoaPods installed.
-You see `/usr/bin/pod`.
+You see `/usr/bin/pod` or `pod not found`.
 * ```$ which pod```

 CocoaPods runs on Ruby, update RubyGems.